H1d3r/CS-EXTC2-ICMP/README.md

     SO, unlimited lenght of commadns TO the beacon works, just not back, (which breaks a good amount of functionality)

-    New problem, now not getting command results back with the fragments.
-Works fine with the old `icmp_recv`, not with `recv_icmp_fragments`
+[ ] New problem, now not getting command results back with the fragments.
+Works fine with the old `icmp_recv`, not with `recv_icmp_fragments`.
+Might be a server thing, not sending all the data over, and instead just sending the first packet it recieves back?

 ---
 # ICMP C2 Protocol Overview